-STRATEGY C: EXPLORE NATIONAL REGISTER DESIGNATIONS FOR THE TRADITIONAL NEIGHBORHOOD

-A National Register Historic District designation should be explored for the traditional neighborhoods surrounding Downtown Yorkville as a way to brand and build the image of the neighborhood as a distinct area of the community.
+STRATEGY C: EXPLORE NATIONAL REGISTER DESIGNATIONS FOR THE TRADITIONAL NEIGHBORHOOD and build the image of the neighborhood as a distinct area of the community.
 National Register Districts are honorary and do not restrict the homeowner from use of the property; however, a district designation does allow homeowners to access the Illinois Historic Property Tax Freeze Program, which freezes a homeowner's property tax assessment at prerehabilitation levels for eight years if they undertake a substantial rehabilitation of their historic property.
 Individual properties may also be eligible for National Register listing, which could also take advantage of federal Historic Preservation Tax Credits if a National Register listed house is used for a bed and breakfast operation.
 Given the traditional neighborhood's proximity to Downtown and the Fox River, a bed and breakfast could be feasible for an appropriate historic house.